chatmethar-comp/chatmethar-comp/ReadMe.md

-Third-year computer engineering student with a passion for software technology.
+Forth-year computer engineering student with a passion for software technology.
 Currently, I am trying to learn software programming every day and looking for oppurtunity to express my potentials.

 ## Contact